Thermal Resistivity and Thermal Conductivity

 In this example, thermal resistivity of the Al-Mg binary alloys is described using the User-Defined Property function.

-As shown in the AlMg_ThCond.tdb, the thermal resistivity ThRss property is first defined as User-Defined Property since it has not been pre-defined in the current Pandat™software.
+As shown in the AlMg_ThCond.tdb, the thermal resistivity ThRss property is first defined as User-Defined Property.

 Type_Definition z PHASE_PROPERTY ThRss 1 !